Skip to main content

 Sambaza (Small Fish)

-Tiny fish from Lake Tanganyika, fried until crispy.
-Eaten whole like chips, rich in calcium.
+Tiny fish from Lake Tanganyika, fried until crisp and eaten whole like chips.
+High in calcium.

 Allergens: